Derived $C^{\infty}$-Geometry I: Foundations: Derived -geometry

 of $\cinfty$dgas.
-To show that $f$ is a weak equivalence, it suffices to show the lower horizontal map in the diagram is one, but since the upper horizontal map is a weak equivalence and a surjection in degree 0, this is guaranteed by Lemma \ref{lem:modelcategoryunramifiedness} and the fact that the model category $\mathbf{cdga}^{\geq 0}_{\R}$ is left proper. \end{proof} \begin{rmk} Exactly the same proof applies to show that the category of unbounded $\cinfty$dgas has a model structure right transferred along the forgetful-free adjunction. \end{rmk}
+To show that $f$ is a weak equivalence, it suffices to show the lower horizontal map in the diagram is one, but since the upper horizontal map is a weak equivalence and a surjection in degree 0, this is guaranteed by Proposition \ref{prop:freecinftydgacolim} $(2)$ and the fact that the model category $\mathbf{cdga}^{\geq 0}_{\R}$ is left proper. \end{rmk}